natecook/jennajuby/site/content/post/newport-rhode-island.md

 ---
 I am about three years behind on putting up photos from our trips because I had a baby and apparently this is a very time consuming life change.
 Now that that baby is nearly graduating college, I have some time to upload these photos!
 First up is Newport Rhode Island, one of our first trips with just the three of us.

 Newport is about a three hour drive from Manhattan and a very popular beach destination on the east coast.
 I can't believe this was only our first time with how close it is.
-It's a darling coastal town with all the sail boat, lobster roll, and New England vibes you have ever wanted.
+It's a darling coastal town with all the sailboat, lobster roll, and New England vibes you have ever wanted.
 We went for a long weekend and below I'll list my favorite activities and restaurants that we enjoyed during our time there.

 **Eats & Treats**